‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 An ‘E’ Coy patrol reported they made no sighting of friend or foe, but the noise was now much louder on their left.
 Later they learned that about this time the Japanese had pushed along Choa Chu Kang Road approaching Bukit Panjang village about 5-6 kms to their right rear.

 It transpired 22nd Brigade and attached units received orders from Brigadier Taylor to withdraw, which they completed by 8am.
-Saggers did not receive any orders!!!
+Saggers did not receive any such order.
+Nor did Col Coates of 6/15th.

 The 22nd Btn’s withdrawal left SRB’s flank completely open.
 It was fortunate the Japanese did not attack forcefully.